Inge Banemann’s prayer book

-What do we know about the Jewish family Banemann who lived at Burgstraße 16?
-The photograph of their daughter Inge in which she is wearing a light summer dress and smiling at us is well known and has been published often.
+The photograph of daughter Inge on which she is wearing a light summer dress, smiling at us is well known and has been published often.

-Mila Baumann’s memoirs, which she wrote in 1960, are often quoted.
-She writes about the Banemann parents: “Inge’s mother was a Göppingen citizen.
+Mila Baumann’s memories, which she wrote in 1960, were often quoted.
+About the Banemann parents she mentioned: “Inge’s mother was a Göppingen citizen.
 They lived in a house in Burgstrasse crossing Freihofstrasse, where the bookbinder Dittus is located today.
-She (Hedwig Baumann) was a very pretty girl and later a very pretty woman.
+She (Hedwig Baumann-kmr) was a very pretty girl and later a very pretty woman.
 Mr. Banemann wasn’t originally from here, blond, didn’t look Jewish.
 They lived next to her parents’ house in the big house which is now the public health office.”

 Company Josef Einstein & Sons